SammyKrosoft/OnPrem-Compliance-Search-Process/README.md

   <img src=https://user-images.githubusercontent.com/33433229/221746403-caad4690-0f22-4d07-be7a-03568d462771.png width = 40%></img>

-And then below is the process expanded and commented in PowerShell code:
+And then below is the process expanded and commented in PowerShell code with a sample query using `sent` and `attachmentnames`:

 ```powershell
 # Placing the search parameters in variables for convenience (avoiding to writing the same strings several times)